 For Agency Account Owners, Translation Resource Managers, Translators, Editors, and Reviewers

-All the above applies to your user role except the ability to filter by User(s) on the account.
+All the above applies to your user role, except the ability to filter by User(s) on the account.
 You can view and download content for which you participated.
-For example, if you're a Translator, you can view and download the translations of the workflow(s) for which you took part.
+For example, if you're a Translator, you can view and download the translations of the workflow(s) in which you took part.

 The CSV download of the String Changes Report will contain the following headers to note;